shatgulogen/PrettySilk/README.md

 ![Landing Page](AssetsForReadme/HomePage.jpg)

 E-commerce site for purchasing and selling feminine, elegant and stylish products that are made from 100% pure silk.
-This is a ongoing project that will be build into a e-commerce site which will include 10 main features
+This is a ongoing project that will be build into an e-commerce site which will include 10 main features

 Main features: